 NOTE from Leigh: Today is an important memory for our country, for wild horses and for me personally.
 I wanted to spend this morning writing a relevant and engaging piece.
 I have been on the phone all morning.
 I am trying to catch up on all the questions and requests for guidance that hit my inbox and voicemail.
-So the piece I had hoped to write took a back seat to conversations where people are not asking “Where do I click and send? but instead are asking “How can I become an effective advocate?”
+So the piece I had hoped to write took a back seat to conversations where people are not asking “Where do I click and send?” but instead are asking “How can I become an effective advocate?”
+My favorite conversation.

 WHE will be doing an online course that covers policy, protocol, challenges and opportunities, etc. We will begin the creation of a website soon.

 So join me in a “memory” that honors a horse.

 “This one isn’t just any old horse.
 There’s a nobility in his eye, a regal serenity about him.
 Does he not personify all that men try to be and never can be?
 I tell you, my friend, there’s divinity in a horse, and specially in a horse like this.
 God got it right the day he created them.
 And to find a horse like this in the middle of this filthy abomination of a war, is for me like finding a butterfly on a dung heap.
 We don’t belong in the same universe as a creature like this.” ― Michael Morpurgo, War Horse